chains-project/ethereum-ssc/README.md

 # ethereum-ssc

-This repo contains the scripts and data of our analys is on the software supply chain of dependencies of the Ethereum nodes Besu and Teku.
+This repository contains the scripts and data of our analysis of the software supply chain of dependencies corresponding to the Ethereum nodes Besu and Teku.